holyspecter/HospectPhpVarsToJsBundle/README.md

     // more vars here...
 ]);
 ```

-Then in your template (probably that will be useful to move it to layout):
+Then in Twig template (probably that will be useful to move it to layout):
 ```
 <script>
     {{ initPhpVars() | raw }}